ARM-software/arm-trusted-firmware/docs/user-guide.md

         make PLAT=<platform> ARCH=aarch32 AARCH32_SP=sp_min all

     Notes:

     *   If `PLAT` is not specified, `fvp` is assumed by default.
-See the "Summary of build options" for more information on available build options.
+See the [Summary of build options](#summary-of-build-options) for more information on available build options.

     *   (AArch32 only) Currently only `PLAT=fvp` is supported.